 \subsection{Supersymmetric fermion lattice model by Nicolai}

-We introduce a spinless fermion lattice model given by Nicolai \cite{NIC}.
-By definition it has no boson.
-However, it has ``dynamical supersymmetry''.
+We introduce a spinless fermion lattice model on one-dimensional integer lattice $\Z$ given by Nicolai \cite{NIC}.

-First we provide a general frame of spinless fermion lattice systems.
-For the present purpose, we consider one-dimensional integer lattice $\Z$.
 For each site $i\in \Z$ let $\ci$ and $\cicr$ denote the annihilation and the creation of a spinless fermion at $i$.
-The canonical anticommutation relations (CARs) are satisfied.
-For $i,j\in\Z$
+They obey the canonical anticommutation relations: For all $i,j\in\Z$